CA GROWN Blog

 Dish that hearty soup up and serve with a nice loaf of crusty sourdough!
 Yum!

-- 1 pounds baby potatoes, washed and halved
+- 1 pounds baby potatoes washed and halved

-- 3 whole carrots, peeled and chopped
+- 3 carrots peeled and chopped

-- 1-2 ears of corn, kernels removed
+- 1-2 ears of corn kernels removed

-- 1 onion, peeled and diced
+- 1 onion peeled and diced

-- 1 bulb of fennel, sliced into thin pieces
+- 1 bulb of fennel sliced into thin pieces

-- 3 stalks celery, chopped
+- 3 stalks celery chopped

-- 1 leek, greens removed and stalk chopped into thin strips
+- 1 leek greens removed and stalk chopped into thin strips

-- 4 large tomatoes, chopped
+- 4 large tomatoes chopped

-- 3 leaves of Swiss chard, chopped
+- 3 leaves Swiss chard chopped

-- 2 cloves garlic, pressed
+- 2 cloves garlic pressed

-- 1 Tbs. fresh thyme, chopped
+- 1 TBSP fresh thyme chopped

-- 1 teaspoon fresh dill, chopped
+- 1 teaspoon fresh dill chopped

 - 3-4 tablespoons olive oil

-- 8 cups of vegetable or chicken stock
+- 8 cups vegetable stock

 - parsley for garnish